 If you want to be a writer, insist on a high level of professionalism from yourself.
 That means no typos, proper grammar, etc. Don’t put something into the world until it is immaculate, and someone who knows what they’re talking about says it is.
 Don’t bombard the world with crap.
 You get only one chance at a first impression.

-I know all this because when I was your age I would have (and did) write stuff that is of the quality you are putting out–things that should be submitted to a teacher, not published for the world to see that you can’t write.
+I know all this because when I was your age I would have (and did) write stuff that was of the quality you are putting out–shit.
+Things that should be submitted to a teacher, not published so the world can see you can’t write.